matroux/ITO33-old/content/solutions/cococ33.md

           Once the model for the underlying issuing company is specified, either through calibration or manually, it can be used to evaluate the regulatory securities, to produce hedge ratios or risk parameters, or to analyse various risk scenarios.
 The product includes a database of terms and conditions and a technology to  serialize and store either the model parameters or the entire environment used in the calibration.

-          CoCo 33 libraries are designed to integrate smoothly into existing risk management or front office systems.
+          CoCo33 libraries are designed to integrate smoothly into existing risk management or front office systems.
 Excel add-ins offer an intuitive way to deploy the solution on a desk.
 A simple and intuitive Excel based utility is provided to test the various functionalities of the product.
         button:
           enable: ""
           label: "Request a Demo"